-A good human network has been constructed between the space and disaster reduction communities since operations began in October 2006.
-At the same time, some difficulties have appeared which need greater attention and more work to resolve, such as narrowband areas in Asia, where it is very hard to see information via the Internet.
+Through operations since October 2006, a good human network between the space community and the disaster reduction community has been built.
+At the same time, some difficulties appear that need greater attention to be worked on such as narrow band areas in Asia, where its very hard to see information via the Internet.